anuradhamudalige/omdb-explorer/README.md

 ![omdb](https://media.giphy.com/media/am0sCg5VzHkiXr7t4q/giphy.gif)

 This project is create with Angular 11.2.6.
 It accepts movie title to search using the OMDB API and shows results page by page using pagination.
-Project uses Angular material for the pagination and everything else is build from scratch.
+Project uses Angular material for the pagination, and everything else is build from scratch.
 Project is scalable and modularized.
+The site supports mobile and its responsive.

 ##Instructions